Qarthak/Mouse-Device-Driver/README.md

 ## Compile the driver by running the following commands:
 1) sudo su

-(No need to do this if the device file already exists)

 2) make mknd
 3) make
 4) insmod BM_Driver.ko